Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Result

-We presented the submillimeter continuum emission maps towards the hot molecular core G10.47+0.03 at frequencies 130.2348 GHz, 130.3207 GHz, 130.7735 GHz, 130.9490 GHz, 147.6924 GHz, 147.9929 GHz, 148.2379 GHz, 149.0449 GHz, 153.4867 GHz, 153.5975 GHz, 154.0386 GHz, 154.4826 GHz, 158.9425 GHz, 159.4149 GHz, 159.9283 GHz, and 160.1556 GHz in Figure~\ref{fig:continuum}, where the surface brightness colour scale has the unit of Jy beam$^{-1}$.
-We estimated the integrated flux density, peak flux density, synthesised beam size, position angle, and RMS of G10.47+0.03 to fit a 2D Gaussian over the continuum images using CASA task {\tt IMFIT}.
-The estimated continuum image properties of G10.47+0.03 is shown in Table.~\ref{tab:cont}.
-After fitting the 2D Gaussian, we observed that the synthesised beam size of the continuum image of G10.47+0.03 is not sufficient to resolve the continua.
-Previously, \citet{rol11} detected the submillimeter continuum emission from the G10.47+0.03 between the frequency range of 201--691 GHz with the variation of flux density as 6--95 Jy corresponding to the spectral index 2.8.
+We presented the millimeter wavelength continuum emission maps towards the G10.47+0.03 at frequencies of 130.234 GHz, 130.320 GHz, 130.773 GHz, 130.949 GHz, 147.692 GHz, 147.992 GHz, 148.237 GHz, 149.044 GHz, 153.486 GHz, 153.597 GHz, 154.038 GHz, 154.482 GHz, 158.942 GHz, 159.414 GHz, 159.928 GHz, and 160.155 GHz in Figure~\ref{fig:continuum}, where the surface brightness colour scale has the unit of Jy beam$^{-1}$.
+We estimate the integrated flux density, peak flux density, synthesised beam size, position angle, and RMS of the G10.47+0.03 to fit a 2D Gaussian over the continuum images using CASA task {\tt IMFIT}.
+The estimated continuum image properties of the G10.47+0.03 are shown in Table.~\ref{tab:cont}.
+After fitting the 2D Gaussian, we observe that the synthesised beam size of the continuum image of G10.47+0.03 is not sufficient to resolve the continua.
+Previously, \citet{rol11} detected the submillimeter continuum emission from the G10.47+0.03 in the frequency range of 201--691 GHz with the variation of flux density as 6--95 Jy, corresponding to the spectral index 2.8.